carpentries/instructor-training/learners/training_calendar.md

 ### Upcoming Instructor Training

+Registration closes one week prior to the training event.
 New trainings are added to this calendar on a quarterly basis (generally in early March, June, September, and December).

 <hr>